michaelschaub/calcium-imaging-analysis/docs/source/tutorial/tutorial.rst

 .. code-block:: console

-    $ snakemake -j4 --use-conda decode_all
+    $ snakemake -j4 --use-conda decode_all --configfile config/config_GN.yaml

 Parameters (like -j4, --use-conda, ...) are detailed [here](snakemake_run).
-To test the pipeline installation the default config (``/WIPAR/config/config.yaml``) was used.
+To test the pipeline installation the default config (``/WIPAR/config/config.yaml``) was used together with the config that characterizes Gerions experiment (``/WIPAR/config/config_GN.yaml``).
 How to customize your config file to meet your requirements is described here.

 To get a quick overview of all the processing steps and produced results from the pipeline run, create a report with